kanety/jquery-simple-link-form/README.md

 # jquery-simple-link-form

-A jquery plugin for form linked to anchors.
+A jquery plugin for form submittion through link.

 ## Dependencies